arnegns/let-me-work/docs/setup-wsl.md

      *Explanation:* This command enables the Docker systemd service, which means that the Docker daemon will start automatically when the WSL starts up.

+   - Add User to docker group

+     ```bash
+     sudo usermod -aG docker $USER
+     ```

+     *Explanation:* This command adds the current user to the docker group.
+So the docker commands can be run without sudo.

 7. _Install Docker Compose: (In case docker-compose cannot be found)_

     Run the following commands in WSL to install Docker Compose: